PombertLab/SYNY/README.md

 The contents of the subdirectories are:
 - ANNOTATIONS:
-	- Contains tab-delimited lists of locus_tags and their products
+	- Tab-delimited lists of locus_tags and their products
 - CIRCOS:
-	- Contains configuration files for plotting with Circos
+	- Configuration files for plotting with Circos
 - CONSERVED:
 	- List of proteins that are conserved within the sample, for each species (.conserved)
 	- Summary of all homology results and conservation within the sample, for each species (.conserved_summary)